lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 "Look, it's Andrew Potatohead!"

-"Check out his washboard mash potato abs"
+"Check out his washboard mash potato abs!"

+"I heard his semen is so potent he impregnated The Pretty Big Handbag itself!"

-Yes, it was Andrew Potatohead, the very-manly (and potato-y) online phenomenon who'd amassed a huge following on Argue About Anything media platforms, like Twatter...
+Yes, it was Andrew Potatohead, the very-manly (and potatoey) online - as in on the Bagnet /Interbag - phenomenon who'd amassed a huge following on Argue About Anything media platforms, like Twatter.

 He was the face of the Smelly Blokes movement...

-A last line of defence for persecuted manly men who believed that blokes should be allowed to parade around unwashed and stinking, even in an age when The Pretty Big Handbag had developed new and improved - and more inclusive - ways of living...
+A last line of defence for persecuted manly - and not so manly, although don't tell them that - men who believed that blokes (any willy size) should be allowed to parade around unwashed and stinking, even in an age when The Pretty Big Handbag had developed new and improved - and more inclusive - ways of living...

 Like washing with soap.

-And, boy, was this unwashed potato head doing his best to represent the cause!
+And, boy, was this unwashed potato head doing his best to represent this nasally toxic cause!

-A few dweebs closest to him feinted, either to confirm this point... or because literally all the blood had rushed from their heads, our of their nether regions and gone off somewhere hot on holiday.
+A few of the dweebs closest to him feinted, either to confirm what I'm saying... or because all their blood had rushed from their heads, out of their nether regions and gone off somewhere hot on holiday.

-Andrew Potatohead was also one of the designer-stubbled faces - and big time potato donar to - The Crisis In Tiny Willies for one very small reason that will remain firmly in his pants.
+Andrew Potatohead was also one of the designer-stubbled faces of - and big time potato donar to - The Crisis In Tiny Willies for one very small reason that will remain firmly in his pants.

 Well, firmly if he can find someone to shout at, otherwise it stays a bit soft.

+Anyway, Andrew Potatohead had something to say...

+And because this part of the story is getting a bit long, we might as well here him say it in the next part...

+## Part 5

-Anyway, Andrew Potatohead straddled his buddy Jordan Pitabreadhead's shoulders - the aforementioned small reason not hindering him in doing so...
+Andrew Potatohead straddled his buddy Jordan Pitabreadhead's shoulders - the aforementioned small reason not hindering him in doing so...

 And - as his mash-potato mouth moved into a spud-based smile - he began to read from his potato pamphlet...